MrFrank2716/VideoMC/README.md

 Here's a video of it working, with *Bad Apple!!* of course: https://youtu.be/tO6sfku_1b8

+This was recorded on `mc.bapcraft.org`.
+If you need help with something, message @treyzania#7744 on the Bapcraft discord: https://discord.gg/APZ388V

 ## Building

 It's set up with Maven so just run `mvn package` and it'll drop the jar file in `target/`.